Traversing the Tablelands

 A ďNewĒ Road to Ride

-Another great motorcycling road in the central/southern tablelands has recently been opened to the bitumen-only motorcyclists.
+Another great motorcycling road in across the central and southern tablelands has recently been opened to the bitumen-only motorcyclists.
 This is the road between Bathurst and Crookwell.

 Iíve been watching the gravel section diminish from about 40 km c.
 2008 to 3 km in 2017 to an uninterrupted tarmac runway earlier in 2018.